boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 Despite being significantly slower than the sparse models, it still delivers a comfortable interactive experience for reasoning tasks.
 For comparison, the same benchmark achieved only about 4–6 tokens/s on the MacBook Air M4.

+### MTP Variant

+Prompt 1: Output 586 tokens 12s 47.42 t/s

+Prompt 2: Output 864 tokens 17s 50.10 t/s

+Prompt 3: Output 876 tokens 17s 49.32t/s

+VRAM used: 11.0 GB

+#### Observations

+It is an interesting boost in performances, about 40% more in throughput.
+This is still an important improvement from a user experience point of view.
+Best results were with 2 way MTP, above it does not bring more throughput.

 ## Qwen 3 Coder 30B A3B Instruct